aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M05-Unit 4 Deploy Azure application gateway.md

    <validation step="2c0059d3-d02b-4c7a-9937-c06f943ec1ef" />

 ## Task 4: Test the application gateway

+In this task, you will test the functionality of the Application Gateway by accessing the public IP address assigned to it.
+This will allow you to verify that the gateway is working correctly by routing requests to the backend virtual machines.

 Although IIS isn't required to create the application gateway, you installed it in this exercise to verify if Azure successfully created the application gateway.